WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **MQTT Push-Messaging** - Each Meadow device is now individually addressable and you can push messages containing arbitrary data to them.
 * **Over-the-Air (OtA) Updates** - You can now push App updates remotely to devices.

-OtA is available via Meadow.CLI right now.
-Web UI in the future.
+Users interested in the beta can sign up using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdeTF36um4sr_dc20Q8ie7bo-ZWu2DE4-sl9GhQI9vcE3We-g/viewform).
+Meadow Cloud OtA is available via Meadow.CLI right now, with a Web UI coming in the future.

 ## Meadow.OS